Chief security information officers need to dispel the uncertainty surrounding cloud computing.

-“Cloud computing remains hyped and widely misunderstood,” said Jay Heiser, research vice president.
+“Cloud computing remains hyped and widely misunderstood,” says Jay Heiser, research vice president.
 “Ambiguity about what cloud computing actually delivers to an organization is compounded by a variety of real and imagined concerns about the security and control implications of different cloud models.”

 Read More: Why CIOs Still Need a Cloud Strategy

 It can be difficult to see the future of any technology, but Heiser gathers Gartner predictions for the future of cloud security.

 Through 2020, public cloud infrastructure as a service (IaaS) workloads will suffer at least 60% fewer security incidents than those in traditional data centers.

 Gartner concluded that the security posture of major cloud providers is as good as or better than most enterprise data centers and security should no longer be considered a primary inhibitor to the adoption of public cloud services.
 However, it is not as simple as moving on-premises workloads to the cloud, and security teams should look to leverage the programmatic infrastructure of public cloud IaaS.
 Automating as much of the process as possible will remove the potential for human error — generally responsible for successful security attacks.
 Enterprise data centers could also be automated, but usually don’t offer the programmatic infrastructure required.